-Important information about the apartment belongs in the handout
+Important information about the apartment belongs in the Welcome Letter

-As soon as City-Wohnen has successfully brokered an apartment, we send all lessors our handout form by e-mail.
+As soon as City-Wohnen has successfully brokered an apartment, we send all lessors with the plietsch or kommood service package (resp.
+BASIC or KOMFORT) our Welcome Letter form by e-mail.
 The handout form is for recording all the necessary information concerning an apartment.
 This helps lessees settle into the apartment quickly.

 Important information for the handout includes, for example, the contact details of people who can take care of any issues regarding your apartment if you are not available during the rental.
 Details such as the location of the garbage cans and the times of the garbage pick-up, the WLAN code etc. are also useful.

 You should prepare the handout on your computer if possible and translate it into English.
 This is no problem these days with online translation tools.
 We have had good experience with the tool "DeepL."